logdash-io/template-sdk/README.md

 ## 🔧 Creating a Logdash Instance

-A typical SDK should expose a way to initialize a Logdash instance, for example:
+Our SDKs expose a way to initialize a Logdash instance:

 ```
 const { metrics, logger } = createLogdash({
   apiKey: 'your-api-key',
   host: '',
   verbose: false
 });
 ```